♫ Listening to: Weakness by Alice Ivy and Sycco ♫

 - Butter: If vegan butter or margarine is hard to find or not something you have in your house, you can use an equal amount of coconut oil in its place.

-- Sugar: If you don’t have a blender to blend sugar, you can use organic powdered sugar or granulated vegan, raw, or organic sugar.
+- Sugar: If you don’t have a blender to blend sugar, you can use organic powdered sugar or granulated vegan, raw, or organic sugar or brown sugar.
 Powdered sugar will have a better result, but either will work.
+Just be careful of conventional granulated sugar, because it’s sometimes not vegan.

 - Flour: If you avoid gluten, or if you have friends or family who are gluten free, you can easily substitute the all-purpose flour with a gluten-free flour blend to make these cookies gluten free.